BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/README.md

 </br></br>

 ### Deconstructing connection naming, equivalency and SE integration
-If you're finding BlackbirdSql's RunningConnectionTable management of connections confusing, insight into it's basic rules of operation can be found [here...](RunningConnectionTable.md)
+For a clearer understanding of BlackbirdSql's RunningConnectionTable management of connections, insight into it's basic rules of operation can be found [here...](RunningConnectionTable.md)
 </br></br>

 ## Known issues